doctor-g/Godot-Collector-Tutorial/docs/Challenges-2.md

        look at how the stars are created in random positions in `Level.gd`.
        Copy that function so that it instances your firework scene in random positions on the board.

+1. Make the stars worth more points if they are spinning faster.